Bottom line: AdEspresso makes it simple to test and pick winning Facebook ads.

 With Facebook it’s hard to create lots of split tests at once.
 So you start with a handful of ads and slowly build this elaborate campaign structure with bits added here and there.
 In AdExpresso it works the other way around.
 It’s easy to start with lots of ads and then run them for a few days and then start killing the underperforming ones.

-So, start a campaign with lots of ads.
-Pause the worst ones and then when the campaign has saturated the audience it’s time to launch a new campaign.
+Instead, you can start a campaign with hundreds of variations of ads.
+Then pause the worst performing ads so more of your ad budget goes to the high performers.
+Then when the campaign has saturated the audience, it’s time to launch a new campaign.
 There’s no harm in having lots of campaigns vs lots of adsets, a campaign is just a container for adsets.

 If you want to try AdEspresso get the free trial and start now.